 I am going to show you how to make some of the best smoked corned beef or pastrami you have ever eaten and then we will slice that up thin and use it to make some extraordinary quesadillas that your family and friends will be talking about for weeks to come.

-Free Gift when you Order the Recipes for My Rub and Sauce!
+Order the Recipes for My Rub and Sauce!

 If you have benefited from the newsletter and/or the website, purchase the recipes and you’ll be glad you did, I promise!!

 Amazing, Tasty, Easy to make using ingredients you probably already have and it supports the website and the newsletter.

 Let me show you how to prepare and smoke up a corned beef to perfection then I’ll show you how to make them into quesadillas below.